1950s in film: Trends

 The decade was equally adept at both character and realistic films.
 The highly noted actors James Stewart, John Wayne, and Marlon Brando were at the peak of their popularity.
 Stewart, starring in Winchester '73, and Wayne, starring in John Ford's Cavalry Trilogy and The Searchers, revitalized the western.
 Brando mastered versatile roles in films such as A Streetcar Named Desire, The Wild One (1953), Julius Caesar, On the Waterfront (1954), Guys and Dolls (1955), The Teahouse of the August Moon (1956), and Sayonara (1957).

 Director Alfred Hitchcock was at the peak of his craft, with films such as Strangers on a Train (1951), Dial M for Murder (1954), Rear Window (1954), To Catch a Thief (1955), The Man Who Knew Too Much (1956), Vertigo (1958), and North by Northwest (1959), with James Stewart and Grace Kelly starring in three each.

+In Latin America, the decade marked a generational shift.
+The Golden Age of Argentine cinema, which had dominated Spanish-language markets since the late 1930s, entered a terminal crisis when the military government that overthrew Perón in 1955 eliminated film subsidies and the studio system collapsed; by 1957, only fifteen national films were released, the lowest figure since the industry's founding.
+The creation of the National Institute of Cinematography in 1957 and the emergence of directors such as Leopoldo Torre Nilsson laid the groundwork for a new wave of filmmakers in the early 1960s.
+Meanwhile, the Golden Age of Mexican cinema reached its artistic and commercial peak, with directors such as Emilio Fernández and cinematographer Gabriel Figueroa gaining international recognition.

 The Bengali Indian director Satyajit Ray, who began his career in the 1950s, was also at the peak of his career during this decade, with films such as The Apu Trilogy (1955–1959), Jalsaghar (1958), and Parash Pathar (1958).